sophiabrandt/fastapi-crud/README.md

 The repository contains the code from [Developing and Testing an Asynchronous API with FastAPI and Pytest][testdriven], with minor modifications.

-See [original repo by Michael Herman][origrepo] by Michael Herman for more information.
+See [original repo by Michael Herman][origrepo] for more information.

 ## Install